 The site map and analysis will be included in the Contractor's Daily Report.

-4. Actions.
+4. Remedial Actions.
 The Permittee or the Permittee’s Engineer shall have the authority to determine whether the material placed on the beach is compliant or noncompliant.
 If placement of noncompliant material occurs, the Contractor will be directed by the Permittee or the Permittee’s Engineer on the necessary corrective actions.
-Should a situation arise during construction that cannot be corrected by the remediation methods described within this QC/QA Plan, the Department will be notified.
+Should a situation arise during construction that cannot be corrected by the remediation methods described within this QC/QA Plan, the FDEP will be notified.
 Methods of remediation may include, but are not limited to:

+Blending of non-compliant material (i.e. when exceeding compliance values for silt, fine gravel, shell, or Munsell color) with compliant material to achieve a sand mixture that acceptably complies with the compliance criteria.

+Excavating unacceptable material such as debris, asphalt, toxic material, or pollutants, disposing of the material, and replacing the material with sand that complies with the compliance criteria.

+Screening unacceptable materials such as coarse gravel/rocks greater than 3/4 inch or clay balls from the fill and disposing of the material.

+Notwithstanding the above, burial of non-compliant fill within the existing beach or beach fill is not permitted.

+All noncompliant fill material to be disposed shall be hauled off-site to a disposal facility subject to approval by the Permittee.

 5. Post-Remediation Testing: Re-sampling shall be conducted following any remediation actions in accordance with the following protocols: